 Anthony Teoli graduated from McGill University in 2016 with a Master’s of Science in Physical Therapy.
 He has gained experience working with oncology patients, patients with neurological conditions (multiple sclerosis, stroke and cerebral palsy) and patients with musculoskeletal injuries in both the hospital and private clinic settings.
 Anthony currently works as a physiotherapist at CBI Concordia Sport Physio, a private physiotherapy clinic located in Laval, Quebec.
 He is also the Founder & President of InfoPhysiotherapy.

-Anthony has a keen interest for research and knowledge translation, having conducted two research studies examining the relationship between knee osteoarthritis and walking biomechanics.
+Anthony has a keen interest for research and knowledge translation, having conducted several research studies examining the relationship between knee osteoarthritis and walking biomechanics.
 This research was presented at provincial, national and international conferences.
-His first peer-reviewed article was published in July 2016, along with two co-authors.
-Anthony will also be pursuing his PhD in Rehabilitation Science at McGill University beginning in September 2018, with a focus on knee osteoarthritis, gait biomechanics and knowledge translation.
+In addition, Anthony is currently pursuing his PhD in Rehabilitation Science at McGill University.
+His research focus involves better understanding mechanisms of non-traumatic and post-traumatic knee osteoarthritis initiation and progress, clinical outcomes in patients post total knee arthroplasty, gait biomechanics and knowledge translation.